rahul-gharat/dronahq-docs/docs/reference/controls/card.md

 ---

-In the ever-evolving digital sphere, card controls serve as the backbone of content presentation within interfaces like DroaHQ.
+In the ever-evolving digital sphere, card controls serve as the backbone of content presentation within interfaces like DronaHQ.
 These controls, ranging from sleek and minimalistic designs to immersive and interactive showcases, redefine how information is shared and engaged with.
 Exploring these different card types opens doors to a world of creative possibilities, shaping the way we organize and interact with content online.

 ## Types of Card control